Skip to Content

 Why I love this recipe

-This recipe is the perfect size dessert for two any time of year.
-Add some store-bought whipped cream, or homemade whipped cream on top for a perfect fall treat, or intimate Thanksgiving dinner or Christmas dessert this holiday season.
+This recipe is the perfect sized dessert for two any time of year.
+Add some store-bought whipped cream, or homemade whipped cream on top for a perfect fall treat, an intimate Thanksgiving dinner, or Christmas dessert this holiday season.

 You can use store-bought pie crust.
 Cut out a large circle from the store-bought pie dough that is at least 2-3 inches larger than your pie plate.